htcfreek/AutoIT-Scripts/README.md

 ## Usage
 Please download the release file from this repo and use the scripts you want.

-Attention: You have to provide the license file and the source files along with your release!!
+Attention: You have to provide the license file and the source code along with your release!!

 <!--